 The Kakheti region is the best known winemaking district in Georgia, and a great place to visit if you want to taste some iconic varietals like Rkatsiteli or Saperavi, not to mention chacha, a local firewater made with the byproducts of wine similar to Italian grappa.

 The best known town in the wine country is Sighnaghi.
 It has a unique rural charm, and it’s somewhat reminiscent of a mountainous Italian village, with cobblestone alleyways and hilltop vistas.
 Here you’ll find some of the most famous Georgian wines, which also means some of the world’s finest!
 Don’t miss visiting Kakheti as a day trip from Tbilisi!

 Getting to Kakheti from Tbilisi

-Signaghi is only just over 100 km from Tbilisi, and travel time is about 2 hours by marshrutka or shared taxi, both departing from Samgori bus station and charging 10 GEL per person.
+Sighnaghi is only just over 100 km from Tbilisi, and travel time is about 2 hours by marshrutka or shared taxi, both departing from Samgori bus station and charging about 10 GEL per person.

 Best Kakheti Day Trips